Methodology

 How it works in the platform

-- How the Inception Agent generates user stories and decomposes work
+- How agents generate user stories and decompose work into units

-As the open-source AI-DLC methodology evolves (including autonomous practice guidance), the platform inherits updates by adapting its steering files while preserving the graph-aware instructions that connect agents to the structured datastore.
+As the open-source AI-DLC methodology evolves (including autonomous practice guidance), the platform inherits updates by re-pinning the upstream ref, while a binding annex maps the methodology's file-based conventions onto the graph-aware tools that connect agents to the structured datastore.